 - Choking one to death with a stuffed rag, all while trying and failing to hold the nurse back.

-- Mixing rat poison in with one's oatmeal, causing them to vomit blood as they die with the nurses standing right beside them.
+- Mixing rat poison in with one's oatmeal, causing them to vomit blood as they die.

 - The ways they go about killing them as well, such as: